 Emerson College awards federal funds based on demonstrated need.
 Graduate students who apply for federal financial assistance must be matriculated, degree-seeking candidates enrolled at least half-time (4 credits per semester).
 Federal regulations specify that federal financial aid recipients must be U.S. citizens, U.S. nationals, or eligible non-citizens.

 The Free Application for Federal Student Aid (FAFSA) and supporting documentation determine the student's financial need, as defined by federal formulas.
 Most students will qualify for a Unsubsidized Direct Student Loan.
 The combination of the Unsubsidized Loans and other financial assistance cannot exceed the student's cost of attendance.

 The cost of attendance (also referred to as the student's budget) for Emerson College is broken down into two categories, direct and indirect costs.
 Direct costs are charges billed directly to the student: tuition and mandatory fees.
 Indirect costs are other necessary educational expenses: off-campus room, off-campus board, books, supplies, travel, and personal expenses.
 If you feel your cost of attendance is not comprehensive enough to meet your extenuating circumstances, please review Emerson's cost of attendance appeal policy.

-In addition to direct and indirect costs, Student Financial Services considers a student's status (full-time or part-time) when determining his or her budget.
+In addition to direct and indirect costs, the Office of Financial Aid considers a student's status (full-time or part-time) when determining his or her budget.
 The student's status does not necessarily reflect his or her academic standing; federal and institutional aid policies determine these categories for financial aid purposes.
 Graduate students enrolled in fewer than 8 credits are considered half-time and 8 or more credits are considered full-time.
 Once the status is determined, our office then uses an average budget for each category of students.

 Certain majors require students to enroll in seminar courses to complete their programs.
-If you are enrolled in one of these majors, you must contact Student Financial Services to inform your financial aid officer when you will enroll in these courses.
+If you are enrolled in one of these majors, you must contact the Office of Financial Aid to inform your financial aid officer when you will enroll in these courses.

 Note: To receive aid for January seminar courses, you must enroll at least part-time in the spring semester immediately following.